 Example: Insurance company Allianz Group

-Example: Moss51 Art & Design, where services are spread in easily navigable pages with frequent opportunity to establish contact.
+Example: Moss51 Art & Design, where services are spread in easily navigable pages with frequent opportunities to establish contact.

 Websites that you visit only for entertainment purposes, like humour, or interesting fun content.
 They provide music, video clips, or online games.
 These websites are colourful and fun, aligning with the nature of their content.